scholacantorum/public-site/concerts/mass/index.md

 buyTickets: true
 ---

-Schola concludes the year with a jubilant performance of Andr&eacute; J. Thomas&rsquo;
-_Mass&colon; A Celebration of Love and Joy!_
+Schola concludes the year with a jubilant performance of Andr&eacute; J. Thomas&rsquo;s _Mass&colon; A Celebration of Love and Joy!_
-The concert will also feature the world-premiere of a new work from the Schola Cantorum Poetry Contest.
+The concert will also feature the world premiere of a new work from the Schola Cantorum Poetry Contest.